isabisa/dotfiles/README.md

 ### BEFORE wiping your computer
 1. Save any important files in Documents folder!
     - Bear notes
+    - SSH keys
-2. Make sure Documents is syncing with Google Drive.
+2. Make sure Documents is syncing with Google Drive or iCloud.
 3. Make sure VS Code Settings Sync is "On."
 4. Make sure all code changes (for projects AND this dotfiles repo) have been committed and pushed to Github.